niegowski/node-daemonize2/README.md

 About
 =======

-Node module for easy creation of daemons for Node 0.8.x
+Node module for easy creation of daemons for Node 0.8.x and above

 For Node 0.6.x compatibility see daemonize https://github.com/niegowski/node-daemonize